 The practice is owned by veterinary surgeon Richard Carter with Vets Dr Diana Busuioc and Dr Cosmin Antoche, vet nurses Sarah Holesworth and Jo Walton with vet nurse assistants Becky Short, Karla Brown and Chloe Chafer with Amanda Hansley holding the reception fort.

 Out-of-hour emergency contact: We are sharing out-of-hour emergency cover with James Street Vets.
 When you contact us on the emergency mobile number 07956 991959, you may be diverted to James Street for the emergency and have to go to James Street Vets if they are on call for the night or the weekend.

-If you are trying to get a vet in an emergency and the mobile has not been answered (driving etc) please leave a message on the mobile number, not the landline - thanks.
+If you are trying to get a vet in an emergency and the mobile has not been answered (driving etc) please leave a message with name and contact telephone number on the mobile number, not the landline - thanks.

 We are introducing a savings plan for our patients to cover routine vaccines, flea and worm treatment for the year with a 10% loyalty discount on other work.

 This will be a 12 month contract by direct debit.